BlackMIDIDevs/xsynth/README.md

 A command line utility for rendering MIDIs to audio using XSynth.
 It receives a MIDI file path and other parameters as arguments, and generates an audio file in WAV format.

+See available options using `cargo run -r -- --help` if you are compiling from source or `xsynth-render --help` if you are using a pre-built binary.

 ### Soundfonts
 A module to parse different types of soundfonts to be used in XSynth.
 Currently supports SFZ and SF2 soundfonts.
 For detailed information about